john-jay/AngularJSWebApi/README.md

 # AngularJSWebApi
 Angular base project
-This project is to try out ideas with Angular and develop best practices.
+This is to try out ideas with Angular and develop best practices.

+Index.html is the main page.
+Angular files are in TypeScript.

 It uses some NuGet packages that have put JS in Scripts/.
 Bower files are not currently used.
 Gulp creates all.min.js.